opencadc/reg/cadc-vosi/README.md

 as it does not depend on any other functioning component.

 If an optional _startupMode_ is configured, the availability servlet will create the service-specific AvailabilityPlugin and call `setState`.
-The behaviour is completely in rthe control of the service and how it implements the plugin.
+The behaviour is completely in the control of the service and how it implements the plugin.

 ## TODO